Inductive constructions for frameworks on a two-dimensional fixed torus: Generating minimally rigid frameworks on

-\begin{verse} \end{verse} \begin{prop}[Reverse Periodic Edge Split] If a 3-valent vertex $v_0$ is deleted from a generically independent periodic orbit graph $\pogp$, then a single edge may be added between one pair of vertices formerly adjacent to $v_0$ so that the resulting graph $\pog$ is also a generically independent periodic orbit graph. \end{prop}
+\begin{prop}[Reverse Gain-preserving Edge Split] If a 3-valent vertex $v_0$ is deleted from a generically independent periodic orbit graph $\pogp$, then a single edge may be added between one pair of vertices formerly adjacent to $v_0$ so that the resulting graph $\pog$ is also a generically independent periodic orbit graph. \end{prop}